Grant Application

 2. Identify what type of grant your project might qualify for, infrastructure or non-infrastructure: On our website, you can find the Fiscal Year 2021 top-scoring infrastructure application and the Fiscal Year 2021 top-scoring non-infrastructure application for your reference.
 Please note, in order to offer these applications in the most useful and readable format, we have transferred information from Salesforce into new, modified documents.
 These documents do not represent the exact format of the application.

-3. Glance through our Fiscal Year 2023 Grant Application Guide.
-Our Fiscal Year 2025 Grant Application guide is currently being updated.
-The revised guide will provide a thorough run-down of both infrastructure and non-infrastructure applications so can anticipate what to expect and ready the tools to be successful.
-In the meantime, our previous guide will provide a detailed snapshot of the whole process.
+3. Read through our Fiscal Year 2025 Grant Application Guidelines and Instructions.
+This provides a thorough run-down of both infrastructure and non-infrastructure applications so can anticipate what to expect and ready the tools to be successful.
+Note, the Match Exemption list was updated in this manual on August 26, 2024.

 5. Contact us!
-Our Colorado Safe Routes to School Program Manager Melissa Trecoske Houghton is offering 20-minute individual consultations, during which she can answer questions and talk to you about your project.
+Our Colorado Safe Routes to School Program Manager Melissa Trecoske Houghton is offering 20-minute individual consultations through October 15, during which she can answer questions and talk to you about your project.
 If you need Spanish interpretation for this consultation, we have the capacity to arrange this.
-Please email Melissa at [email protected] to schedule.
+Please email Melissa at [email protected] to schedule. *Please note, all available consultation slots have now been allocated.

 Looking for a form?